-Our goal is to develop a plant that shall reverse poverty and create jobs in our region, by placing our produce at various levels of the agro-value chain — with products that can be used by bottling companies & breweries; biscuit makers and yogurt producers; bakeries and confectioneries; paperboard industries and pharmaceuticals, and so on.
+Our goal is to develop a plant that shall both reverse poverty and create jobs in our region, by minimizing post-harvest food losses; creating reliable market linkages for rural poor farmers, and linking our produce with agri-value chains — like bakeries and confectioneries; bottling companies and breweries; biscuit makers & yogurt producers; paperboard industries and pharmaceuticals, adhesive industries & textiles, and so on.

 Technical assistance on installing the whole plant; building market linkages, and advice on specific crop systems will come from TechoServe, SolarLabSU.com, Partners in Food Solutions, AfrII, Natural Resources Institute UK & specialized entities like Alvan Blanch.

 1).
 Farmer Support: $0.2m

-Provision of seed and agronomic training to rural poor farmers.
-This is intended to increase the scope of production; disseminate better crop varieties (e.g. the right sorghum and cassava species for beer production, and the ideal fruit varieties for juice production), and to ensure that even the poorest farmers who have no inputs can participate equally, this time with a ready market for their produce at harvest.
+Once this plant is installed, we will need to provide all our participating farmers with initial seed and agronomic training, all year round, as described under our intended “Business Model” (which you can read via the Action Plan menu on this website).
+This is intended to increase the scope of production; disseminate better crop varieties e.g. the right sorghum and cassava species for beer production, or the ideal fruit varieties for juice production, and to ensure that even the poorest farmers who have no inputs can participate equally, this time with a ready market for their produce at harvest.

 Farmers in our region will, for the very first time, get to grow the 4 newest varieties of cassava (Nase11, Nase19, Narocass1 and Narocass2) that are very climate-resilient and disease-resistant, and which have a higher yield than all previous varieties.
 It will also be the first time farmers in our region will start growing white sorghum, which is used for beer production.
 The latter has already been initiated by the UCF in Kamuli.